ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 error response to provide C with sufficient information to react on that particular error.

+# IANA Considerations

+This document has no actions for IANA.

 --- back

 <!--  LocalWords:  Datagram CoAP CoRE DTLS introducer URI